iamznetwork/zeus/README.md

 - Putting the encrypted secrets on to the Network of Momentum (secure backup on the blockchain)
 - Drafting a more detailed solution architecture blueprint for setting up the decentralized identity ecosystem (zID) within the Zenon network.

+Please note: In order to enter phase 2 (the DID implementation), smart contract functionality will be required on the Zenon network.

 #### Accelerator-Z

 *Do you currently think that you’ll likely want to apply to Accelerator-Z, provided received funding helps you achieve near-term goals?*